adamwshero/terraform-aws-kms/README.md

 ## Examples

-Check the [examples](/examples/) folder where you can see the complete compilation of snippets.
+Check out the [Terraform example](/examples/terraform/kms.tf) or the [Terragrunt example](/examples/terragrunt/terragrunt.hcl) where you can get a better context of usage.

 ## Usage